DataDog/hiring-engineers/answers.md

 ls -la /etc/datadog-agent
 ```

-Youl'll notice that you have a file here called `datadog_example.yaml`.
+Youl'll notice that there is a file called `datadog.yaml.example`.

-**2)** Make a copy of the Agent configuraton file that we can work in:
+**2)** Make a copy of the Agent configuraton file that you can work in:

 ```
-cp /etc/datadog-agent/datadog_example.yaml/etc/datadog-agent/datadog.yaml
+cp /etc/datadog-agent/datadog.yaml.example /etc/datadog-agent/datadog.yaml
 ```

 **3)** Open the [Agent main configuration file](https://docs.datadoghq.com/agent/guide/agent-configuration-files/?tab=agentv6v7) in Vim: